 The aims of the accredited property scheme are to encourage, acknowledge and actively promote good standards of privately rented accommodation, and to assist landlords and tenants to undertake their respective responsibilities to each other.

 This page will assist in giving you a broad understanding of the scheme.

 We hope the information provided will enable you to make a positive decision to join one of the schemes.
-If you do wish to proceed with the Lancaster City Council scheme please contact us.
-If you are interested in the Lancaster University scheme please contact them directly.
+If you do not rent to students and wish to proceed with the Lancaster City Council scheme please contact us.
+If you rent to students and are interested in the Lancaster University scheme please contact them directly.

 Categories and standards

 In the accredited property scheme an application for accreditation must be under one of the following five categories and the property must comply with the relevant standard for that category.

 Houses occupied as individual rooms, bedsits and flatlets which are considered to have a number of rooms for exclusive occupation, not necessarily behind one door, with some sharing of amenities usually a bathroom and/or toilet and maybe a kitchen.
 In such a house each occupancy would be separately rented.

 Houses occupied on a shared basis.
 This type is found most commonly amongst students, but is increasingly formed by groups of people coming together in the house who share certain amenities as they wish but can have individual facilities, such as a bedroom.